ayanfarooque/gdg-25/ai/rag/readme.md

 - `POST /api/chatbot/upload` - Upload and process a document
 - `GET /api/chatbot/history` - Get chat history

+## Example Usage
+   {
+  "question": "Can you delve into what is the meaning of life?", "botType": "normal"
+   }

 ## Frontend Integration

 The React frontend connects to this backend at `http://127.0.0.1:5000`.

+## Notes

+- The backend uses the Gemini 2.0 Flash model (`models/gemini-2.0-flash-lite`) for all LLM responses.
+- Make sure your `.env` file is present and contains a valid API key.
+- If you encounter authentication errors, verify your API key and its permissions in [Google AI Studio](https://aistudio.google.com/app/apikey).